zhakota/HackFGR/README.md

 * `data/raw/` folder contains raw data from existing datasets and experimental data used for statistical analysis;
 * `data/output/` folder contains the results of gamma-regression applied on the Intergrowth21 dataset regarding body length and weight for boys, girls, or combined weight data.
+* `data/technical/` directory contains tables summarizing the relevance of regression.

 ## Scripts
 The `src/` directory includes all code used for comparing methods, imputing, and calculating feature importance.